wrljet/hercules-helper/README.md

 You will have to mark the bash scripts as executable before running them.

+Please don't run this process as root.
+The scripts will prompt for your sudo password where required.

-Please report errors in this to me so everyone can benefit.
+Report errors in this to me so everyone can benefit.

 ## hyperion-prepare.sh